+352 2456-1

 Morning visit to Monreale, a marvellous town 8 km from Palermo on Monte Caputo.
 You will visit the magnificent cathedral there that is decorated with more than 6,000 m² of golden mosaics.
 Afterwards, there will be free time to enjoy a quintessential Italian coffee, an optional visit, or a walk through the gardens of the town.
 Afterwards, departure for Palermo, where you will have a guided tour of the city through its historic centre (Avenue de la Libertà, Massimo and Garibaldi Theatre, les Quattre Canti).
 On foot, you will visit the San Giovanni degli Eremiti church built on the remnants of an Arab mosque, the Cappella Palatina, a wonderful example of Arab-Byzantine style, and the magnificent Arab-Norman cathedral in Palermo.
 Free time for lunch and shopping.
 Optional visit to the Capuchin Catacombs with 8,000 mummified remains, including the exceptionally well-preserved mummy of a child who died in 1920, Rosalia Lombardo.

-• This city is a world-renowned archaeological centre.
-Ruins of monuments, works of art and statues provide a full picture of its history.
-Founded in the 8th-century B.C. on the island of Ortygia, Syracuse very quickly became an important city, as evidenced by remnants from the Greek and Roman periods.
+• The city is a very important archaeological site, with ruins of monuments, artworks and statues that offer a complete picture of its history.
+Founded in the 8th century BC on the island of Ortigia, Syracuse very quickly became an important city, as evidenced by remnants from the Greek and Roman periods.
 After the Roman occupation, the city fell into decline.
-Visit: the Fountain of Arethusa, the cathedral, the archaeological site of Neopolis with its latomies (quarries used as prisons), the famous cave known as the ‘Ear of Dionysos’, the Greek theatre and the Roman amphitheatre.
+Visit the Fountain of Aretusa, the cathedral, the archaeological site of Neopolis with its latomies (quarries used as prisons), the famous grotto known as the "Ear of Dionysus", the Greek theatre and the Roman amphitheatre.

 For more information and bookings, please contact your LuxairTours guide on site.